LRNWebComponents/ontology/resources.md

 - HTML Imports
 - HTML Templates

+## No, that's ok I use Angular / React / Vue / Ember / Backbone / Knockout / Riot / Wordpress / Drupal / Jeckyll / Rails / Laravel / concreate5 / hand crafted HTML ...(page 1 of 10,000).
+I don't need Web Components.

+That's the beauty of web components, you can use them with everything!
+So hears the methodology, you can use web components for as much or as little of your web interface as you want.

 ## Ok I'm on board.
 Now what?

 - Here is a great talk by Rob Dodson talking about what the development process looks like when building web components with Polymer: [End to End with Polymer](https://www.youtube.com/watch?v=1f_Tj_JnStA)